andrewacashner/hearingfaithms/chapters/chapter-3.md

 ^[XXX  chrysostom quote ]
-But in the conception of this villancico, they could hear the "voices of the chapel choir" reverberating in the space and through those voices they could "hear the voice of the Father/ in tones of weeping"---that is, they could hear the Christ the Word himself not merely speaking, but singing, through all the other voices from the choirboys up to the angels.
+But in the conception of this villancico, they could hear the "voices of the chapel choir" reverberating in the space and through those voices they could "hear the voice of the Father/ singing in tones of weeping"---that is, they could hear the Christ the Word himself not merely speaking, but singing, through all the other voices from the choirboys up to the angels.

+Wonder at the sight and sound of the newborn Christ-child was a central theme in contemporary and patristic Christmas preaching.
 In a model sermon for Christmas (originally written in Portuguese for the Lisbon court but widely circulated in a Spanish translation), Fray Luis de Granada alludes to the same responsory in a similar way: "Oh venerable misterio, mas